---

 ### Import UI libraries

-To build your dashboard component, you will need to import various UI elements and functionalities from the libraries provided at the beginning of your file.
-Note the use of the `use client;` directive to render the components on the client side.
-For more details on this, check out the [Next.js docs](https://nextjs.org/docs/app/building-your-application/rendering#network-boundary).
+To build your dashboard component, import the required UI elements and functions from the libraries at the beginning of your file.
+The `use client;` directive renders the components on the client side.
+For more details, see the [Next.js docs](https://nextjs.org/docs/app/building-your-application/rendering#network-boundary).

 "use client";